carlcc/JsonMapper/README.md

 ```

-The following code will get the output:
+The above code will get the output:

 ```json
 {